Skip to content

 Prior to 22R2:

-Customer-solution is a cloned repository of the customer-baseline.
+The Customer Solution is a cloned repository of the Customer Baseline.
 It has master as the main branch and many topic branches created by developers.
-Merge strategy for customer-solution is in two parts.
-When initializing the repository, it is basically cloning entire code from customer-baseline.
+The merge strategy for Customer Solution is designed in two parts.
+When initializing the Customer Solution Repository, it is basically cloning the entire code from the Customer Baseline.
 After the initial commit is done, a policy is introduced to accept merges to the master only via pull requests.
-Reviewers to the created pull request will be automatically included from customer solution developer, customer solution technicians and IFS developers security groups.
+Reviewers for the created pull request will be automatically included from the customer solution developer, customer solution technicians, and IFS developers security groups.
 It needs at least a single approval from any of the reviewers.
-Update strategy for customer-solution is pull necessary tag from customer-baseline to a topic branch, solve any merge conflicts, push to the remote and merge to master via pull request.
-Customer-solution will be visible to all the users of a build place with repository access granted.
+The update strategy for Customer Solution is to pull the necessary tag from Customer Baseline to a topic branch, solve any merge conflicts, push to the remote, and merge to master via pull request.
+The Customer Solution will be visible to all the users of a Build Place with repository access granted.

 22R2 & Beyond:

-Customer Solution Repository includes customizations and configurations with a specific tag to a core release.
-This would mean if a customer applies a new release or service update customer solution repository needs to be uplifted in order to be compatible with new service update or release update.
-Initially customer solution repository will have the same set of meta files as customer baseline repository and will change over the time period when customizations and configurations are done.
+The Customer Solution Repository includes customizations and configurations with a specific tag to a core release.
+This would mean if a customer applies a new release or service update, the customer solution repository needs to be uplifted in order to be compatible with the new service update or release update.
+Initially, the customer solution repository will have the same set of meta files as customer baseline repository and will change over the time when customizations and configurations are done.

 It has master as the main branch and many topic branches created by developers.
 Customer solution repository accept merges to the master only via pull requests.
-When the pull request is created, the build place users attached to user roles of customer solution developer, customer solution technicians and IFS developers security groups will be automatically assigned as Reviewers.
+When the pull request is created, the Build Place users: customer solution developer, customer solution technician, and IFS developers security groups will be automatically assigned as Reviewers.
 It needs at least a single approval from any of the reviewers.
-All the build place users with developer access (Technician, Customer Solution Dev & IFS Product Support Dev) will have either read or write access to customer solution repository.
-More information can be found in User Role Permissions for LE portal Functionality.
+All the Build Place users with developer access (Technician, Customer Solution Dev & IFS Product Support Dev) will have either read or write access to Customer Solution Repository.
+More information can be found in User Role Permissions for LEC Functionality.

 Overview of Build Place

-During build place creation, the selected solution set is committed to both the customer baseline and customer solution repositories.
-For the customer solution repository, after the solution set has been committed, an intial sanity build followed by an initial delivery is created.
-This intial delivery will be the baseline for the succeeding deliveries created in the build place.
+During the Build Place creation, the selected solution set is committed to both the Customer Baseline and Customer Solution Repositories.
+After the solution set has been committed for the Customer Solution Repository, an initial sanity build takes place followed by an initial delivery creation.
+This initial delivery will be the baseline for the succeeding deliveries created in the Build Place.

-Once the Build Place has been created successfully, the following set up must be done before it can be used;
+Once the Build Place has been created successfully, the following setup must be done before it is used;